 Apple originally announced the update to iTunes would be available by the end of October, but with

 Dan has been writing about all things Apple since 2006, when he first started contributing to the MacUser blog.
-He's a prolific podcaster and the author of the Galactic Cold War series, including his latest, The Nova Incident, coming in July 2022.
+He's a prolific podcaster and the author of the Galactic Cold War series, including his latest, The Nova Incident.